fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `sync_multiple_accounts` (Boolean) Field usage depends on `service` value:
 	- Service `reddit_ads`: When this parameter is set to `true`, we sync the data of the additional linked accounts.
 When this parameter is set to `false`, we sync only the data from the main account that was used for authorization
 - `sync_pack_mode` (String) Field usage depends on `service` value:
 	- Service `cosmos`: The packing mode type.
-Supported values:`STANDARD_UNPACKED_MODE`- Unpacks _one_ layer of nested fields and infers types.`PACKED_MODE`- Delivers packed data as a single destination column value.Learn more in our [Cosmos DB Sync Pack Mode Options documentation](https://fivetran.com/docs/connectors/databases/cosmos#packmodeoptions).
+Supported values:`STANDARD_UNPACKED_MODE`- Unpacks _one_ layer of nested fields and infers types.`PACKED_MODE`- Delivers packed data as a single destination column value.Learn more in our [Azure Cosmos DB Sync Pack Mode Options documentation](https://fivetran.com/docs/connectors/databases/cosmos#packmodeoptions).
 	- Service `documentdb`: Indicates whether synced data will be packed into a single entry(column), or unpacked with one layer of nested fields.
 - `sync_pull_api` (Boolean) Field usage depends on `service` value:
 	- Service `appsflyer`: These options are for Appsflyer's Pull API, and are only necessary for syncing events from Pull API.